shreychhabra-ug24/nlp-cs-4420/project/README.md

 # Run the Model

-Download the training dataset from  -
+Download the training dataset from  - https://drive.google.com/drive/folders/19aYongg7tPwkZRNnuZQfbRfqWnJzUxAQ?usp=sharing

-Unzip and move the dataset to the main project directory Open audio-cnn-with-multimodal-fusion.ipynb and run all cells It should take about 5 minutes to train and generate the model weights, you can record audio in the last cell and use your own inputs.
+Unzip and move the dataset to the main project directory.
+Open audio-cnn-with-multimodal-fusion.ipynb and run all cells.
+It should take about 5 minutes to train and generate the model weights, you can record audio in the last cell and use your own inputs.